 Most garbage truck collisions can be traced to the negligent or illegal conduct of a driver.
 This may be the driver of the truck or another motorist and may include drunk driving, driving while distracted, speeding, or violating a traffic law.
 Other garbage truck accidents may be caused by fatigued or overworked truck drivers, negligently maintained trucks, defective truck or auto parts, or dangerous roads.
 Finding out what caused your collision can help our attorneys build a strong case that helps you recover the compensation you deserve.

-Licensing requirements differ from state to state, but those who drive dump and garbage trucks are required to be specially trained to do so.
-Most states require some degree of a commercial driver's license (CDL).
-In cooperation with the Department of Transportation (DOT), a potential driver must pass an examination and may have to pass a drug test, as well.
+Licensing requirements differ from state to state, but those who drive garbage trucks are required to be specially trained to do so.
+Most states require some degree of a commercial driver's license.
+In cooperation with the Department of Transportation, a potential driver must pass an examination and may have to pass a drug test, as well.

 The DOT requires that drivers wishing to obtain a Commercial Driver’s License must comply with these regulations: